 Now Is the Time to Start

 If you haven’t been able to find appropriate mentors within your own company or industry, you can also consider a paid mentorship.
-There are online organizations that can connect you to interested professional mentors.
-These companies and resources can connect you to a network of professional in a variety of fields.
+There are online organizations that can connect you to interested professional mentors in a variety of fields.